KeeganCar/Projects/README.md

 # Keegan Carnell - Projects

-A curated collection of my data science and software engineering projects.
+A collection of my data science and software engineering projects.

 ---